Binary Tree in Action (Construction)

 var constructMaximumBinaryTree = function(nums) {};

-Each node in a binary tree can be considered the root of a subtree.
-For the root node, the first thing to do is to construct itself, and then find a way to construct its left and right subtrees.
+Each binary tree node can be seen as the root of a subtree.
+For the root, we first need to build the root itself, then build its left and right subtrees.

-Therefore, we need to traverse the array to find the maximum value maxVal
+So, we scan the array to find the maximum value maxVal

-with this value.
-Next, we recursively construct the left subtree from the elements to the left of maxVal
+.
+Then, we recursively build the left subtree with the subarray to the left of maxVal

-and the right subtree from the elements to the right of maxVal
+, and the right subtree with the subarray to the right.

 TreeNode constructMaximumBinaryTree([3,2,1,6,0,5]) {